scummvm/scummvm-web/README.md

 Then run

 ```
-composer develop
+composer develop[-win]
 ```

 This will run the build scripts and start a web server on port 8000.

-Additionally you can either build or run independently using:
+Additionally you can either build and run independently using:
 ```
-composer build
+composer build[-win]
 composer run
 ```
 respectively.